SpocWiki/_public/schema.org/predicate/Texts/has_rating_explanation.md

 - [ #has_/text/_about_rating_explanation :: Text ] or
 - [ has_text_about_rating_explanation :: Text ]

 A short explanation (e.g. one to two sentences) providing background context and other information that led to the conclusion expressed in the rating.
-This is particularly applicable to ratings associated with &quot;fact check&quot; markup using &lt;a class&#x3D;&quot;localLink&quot; href&#x3D;&quot;/ClaimReview&quot;&gt;ClaimReview&lt;/a&gt;.
+This is particularly applicable to ratings associated with "fact check" markup using &lt;a class="localLink" href="/ClaimReview"&gt;ClaimReview&lt;/a&gt;.

 Predicated describes that:
 [ #has_/domain  :: Rating ]